Inagua: Great Inagua

 Great Inagua is the second largest island in the Bahamas at 596 sq mi (1544 km^{2}), It lies about 55 mi from the eastern tip of Cuba.
 The island is about 55 by 19 mi in extent and mostly flat with some sand hills, the highest points being East Hill at 132 ft, Salt Pond Hill at 102 ft, and James Hill at 90 ft.
 It encloses several lakes, most notably the 12 mi long Lake Windsor (also called Lake Rosa) which occupies nearly a quarter of the interior.
 The population of Great Inagua is 913 (2010 census).

 The island's capital and only harbour is Matthew Town, named after George Matthew, a 19th-century Governor of the Bahamas.
 This town houses the Morton Salt Company’s main facility, producing one million tonnes of sea salt a year — the second largest solar saline operation in North America and Inagua's main industry.

 Great Inagua Airport (IATA: IGA, ICAO: MYIG) is located nearby.

 A large bird sanctuary in the centre of the island has a population of more than 80,000 West Indian flamingoes and many other bird species, including the Bahama parrot, Inagua woodstar, Bahama pintail, brown pelican, tricolored heron, snowy egret, reddish egret, stripe-headed tanager, double-crested cormorant, Neotropic cormorant, roseate spoonbill, American kestrel, and burrowing owl.
 The Union Creek National Reserve is specially set aside for the study of green sea turtles (Chelonia mydas).

 Little Inagua

 The neighbouring Little Inagua, 8 km to the northeast, is uninhabited and occupied by a large Land and Sea Park.
 It has an area of 30 sqmi, with herds of feral donkeys and goats (descendants of stock introduced by the French).
 Various species of endangered sea turtles breed on the island.
 Little Inagua has a large protective reef extending up to 1 mi away from the island in all directions, which prevents boats from coming too close.

 Politics

-The island is part of the MICAL constituency for elections to the House of Assembly of the Bahamas.
+Local administration in Inagua is managed through the Inagua District Council, operating under the provisions of the Local Government Act of The Bahamas."Local Government Act".
+The council is composed of seven democratically elected councillors chosen by members of the community within the district of Inagua.
+The body is headed by a Chief Councillor and assisted by a Deputy Chief Councillor, overseeing municipal services, infrastructural upkeep, and community development initiatives across Matthew Town and the wider island.